The article lists out all the areas where you can and should save money on new construction.

 So make sure to plan things in advance and then stick to your plan if you want to save money.

-Areas you Should Spend More Money On
+Areas You Should Spend More Money On in a healthy HOme

 These are the most toxic building materials that are the priority to avoid.

-Avoid Mistakes – The Most Important way to Save Money
+Avoid Mistakes – The Most Important Way to Save Money

 In The Design